 Time

 While AI reduces repetitive work, setup and maintenance still demand time.
 Training staff, updating FAQs, and refining escalation paths all take effort.
-If you underestimate this, your team might feel the AI adds work instead of saving it.
+If you underestimate this, your team might feel that the AI adds work instead of saving them time.

 Error remediation